 Conclusion

 The document reports the performance of two improvements on reference pixel processing for slice boundary block.
-The test results show that the proposed methods improve coding performance by 0.6% and 0.7% bit-rate reduction for both all Intra HE and LC cases with negligible increased encoding and decoding time.
+The test results show that the proposed methods improve coding performance by 0.6% and 0.7% bit-rate reduction for Intra HE and LC cases with negligible increased encoding and decoding time.
 It’s suggested that the two improvements be introduced in the HEVC test model (HM).

 References